mojtabatalai/AI--app-me/README.md

 This isn't your typical "post about us, get tokens" setup.
 You get that too, but it's more!

 Let's take a look at how Brevis just innovated the world of InfoFi.
+Time to $CHECK in and gib alfa

+1) Ethernals NFT snapshot will happen 10/22 (Thu) 0800 GMT, it will be a snapshot for the collector bonus + the 1st release of vested $CHECK
+2) Kaito Earn coming (pending legal) - Top 200 yappers will be rewarded every month, 1st release Dec 1